hujhax/austin-improv-wiki/Dav Wallace.md

 **Dav Wallace** is an improv performer.

 ## Summary
-Dav Wallace first joined [[ComedySportz]] in the late 1990s while the troupe was performing in [[The ComedySportz Playhouse|the first Northcross Mall space]].
+Dav Wallace first joined [[Troupes/ComedySportz]] in the late 1990s while the troupe was performing in [[The ComedySportz Playhouse|the first Northcross Mall space]].
 Dav is probably best remembered for his quick wordplay, fantastic singing, and his psychic-like guessing abilities in 5 Things.

 While performing at [[Cafe Caffeine]], Dav took on a managerial role.

-While a regular performer with [[ComedySportz]], Dav has also performed in many other AIC shows through the years.
+While a regular performer with [[Troupes/ComedySportz]], Dav has also performed in many other AIC shows through the years.

 Dav is a pun-slinger.
 In 2012, he won the O'Henry Pun-Off.